Using electricity safely

 Read more on what to look for when buying electrical appliances and equipment in store and online, here.

 Keeping kids safe

-Children are commonly injured by poking objects inside appliances or unused power points, or by playing with appliances.
-Boys aged over nine years are most susceptible.
+Electrical injuries in children are most commonly caused by poking objects inside appliances or unused power points, or by playing with appliances.

-Suggestions to protect your children from electric shock include:
+Tips to protect your children from electric shock

-- Use childproof plugs in unused powerpoints so little ones can’t prise items into the sockets,
+- Use childproof plugs in unused powerpoints so they can’t push objects into the sockets.

 - When they are old enough to understand, explain the dangers of electricity and teach them how to use your household electrical appliances safely.